hpsfoundation/foundation/charter.md

 ## 13. Code of Conduct

 -	(a) All participants agree to abide by The Linux Foundation Code of Conduct available at [*https://events.linuxfoundation.org/code-of-conduct*](https://events.linuxfoundation.org/code-of-conduct).
-The TOC may vote to adopt its own code of conduct for the CNCF community.
+The TAC may vote to adopt its own code of conduct for the CNCF community.

 ## 14. Related Companies